Frustration graph formalism for qudit observables: Results

 where $\gamma_{Q}$ is an adjacency matrix of a generating graph corresponding to $\{g_{i}^{(Q)}\}_{i=1}^{k}$, and $\overline{G}_{Q}$ is the commutation graph of $\{s^{(Q)}\}_{s\in\mathbb{S}}$. \end{thm} The proof can be found in Appendix \ref{app:entanglement_measure}.
 The main idea of the proof is to lower-bound $E_{\textrm{GM}}^{Q}(\mathcal{V}_{\mathbb{S}})$ via the Cauchy-Schwarz inequality, the result of which is then evaluated exactly using Theorem \ref{thm:sos}.
 The last step involves showing that for each $\mathcal{V}_{\mathbb{S}}$, we can saturate this bound, proving the equality.

 Interestingly, the matrix $\gamma_{Q}$ from Theorem \ref{thm:GM} is equivalent to a commutation matrix - which is a stabilizer-oriented formalism introduced in Ref. \cite{Englbrecht_2022}.
-It is also worth pointing out that in Ref. \cite{PhysRevA.72.022340}, a different measure of entanglement was studied with respect to the stabilizer formalism.
-The exact value of this measure was computed based on the number of Bell pairs connecting sets $Q$ and $\overline{Q}$.
-Surprisingly, the same dependence holds in the case of geometric measure, as from the perspective of frustration graph formalism, the number of generalized Bell pairs between $Q$ and $\overline{Q}$ equals the number of blocks in the decomposition given by Eq. \eqref{eq:gamma_cannon}, i.e, $\operatorname{rank}(\gamma_{Q})/2$.
+It is also worth pointing out that in Ref. \cite{fattal2004entanglementstabilizerformalism}, a different measure of entanglement was studied with respect to the stabilizer formalism.
+To compute this measure, one considers a bipartition $Q|\overline{Q}$ and transforms a stabilizer state into a tensor product of Bell pairs and product states (which can always be done in the stabilizer formalism).
+Then, the entanglement measure across $Q|\overline{Q}$ is equal to the number of these Bell pairs.
+From the perspective of frustration graph formalism, the number of generalized Bell pairs across $Q|\overline{Q}$ equals $\operatorname{rank}(\gamma_{Q})/2$.
+This follows from the fact that the Eq. \eqref{eq:gamma_cannon} gives us the desired decomposition into Bell pairs and product states: the number of Bell pairs is the number of blocks in Eq. \eqref{eq:gamma_cannon}.
+This observation not only allows us to compute the measure from Ref. \cite{fattal2004entanglementstabilizerformalism}, but it also showcases its close relationship to the geometric measure in stabilizer formalism, as Eq. \eqref{eq bbb} explicitly depends on the number of Bell pairs $\operatorname{rank}(\gamma_{Q})/2$.